paulinedao/malaria_workshop_ML/README.md

 # malaria_workshop_ML
+Collection of Jupyter notebooks and malaria datasets.
-Project from the machine learning workshop presented by APepey, organized by CodeWomen and AllWomen
+The project comes from the machine learning workshop presented by Anaïs Pepey, organized by CodeWomen and AllWomen in Spain.

 ## Dataset
 This dataset includes data on antimalaria therapies efficacy.